rabol/diy-nas/README.md

 This project provides a fully script-driven setup for building a reliable, modular NAS (Network-Attached Storage) on Ubuntu using tools like ZFS, Samba, UFW, and optional web interfaces.

+# Why this project
+This is a very opinionated installation, surly it's not perfect, I did it because at the end of the day all systems that I have tried needs that you do some kind of commandline work.
+E.g. when I create a pool with one disk, I know that it's one disk, I do not need at warning telling me that there is no redundancy.
+As far as I know, ZFS is the best for a NAS, speed, snapshot etc.

+in one system I spend 30 hours for it to check my array, just to tell med that I had 38.000 errors on my hard drive - it was an array of 4 brand new 4TB WD RED NAS drives.

 ---

 ## 🚀 Features